AlexanderIbrahim1/nn_fourbody_potential/PLAN.md

 ## 2023-05-04

-### Add short-range and long-range extrapolations

-- Long-range
-- take a linear combination of the NNPES energy and the dispersion energy
-  - also use the same "connecting function" that the SG potential used (with different parameters)
-    - maybe the decay should be much faster, because the NNPES energy converges fairly quickly to the long-range energy anyways?

-- Short-range
-- do what was done in the 3BPES paper
-  - assume that the four-body interaction energy varies exponentially with the scaling of all 6 side lengths
-  - if a 6-tuple input has side lengths that are too small:
-    - get three inputs with side lengths in the training domain
-    - calculate energies for these three inputs
-    - perform an exponential extrapolation to the small input
-  - if the exponential increase is too drastic, switch to a linear extrapolation
-- this is more complicated, and requires a buffering system
-  - because the inputs to the NN, and the outputs, no longer match 1-to-1, if 3 inputs are needed for a single energy

 ### Get PyTorch working on graham/cedar

 - there are instructions for how to do this on computecanada's website (or whatever it is called now)